magpylib/magpylib/docs/_pages/page_01_introduction.md

 +++ {"user_expressions": []}

 One central motivation behind the `Collection` class is enabling users to build **compound objects**, which refer to custom classes that inherit `Collection`.
-They can represent complex magnet structures like magnetic encoders, motor parts, halbach arrays, and other arrangments, and will naturally integrate into the Magpylib interface.
+They can represent complex magnet structures like magnetic encoders, motor parts, Halbach arrays, and other arrangements, and will naturally integrate into the Magpylib interface.
 An advanced tutorial how to sub-class `Collection` with dynamic properties and custom 3D models is given in {ref}`examples-compounds`.

 (intro-customization)=